matafokka/ExcelDarkThemeFix/README.md

    1. Check the "ExcelDarkThemeFix" box.
    1. Click "Ok" and restart Excel.

+# Usage

+Script does everything automatically.
+However, if you've set automatic colors to something and don't want to fix it yourself, in Excel:

+1. Open "Add-Ins" tab (if you didn't have it, it will be added automatically).
+1. Click "Fix all open workbooks".
+1. Read text in pop-up dialog.
+It says that if you click "Yes", you won't be able to undo the changes you've made.
+The only way to undo something is to close all workbooks without saving and open them again.
+1. Click "Yes" if you will not need to undo anything.

 # Configuration

 This Add-In provides some cool but unsafe options that you can enable.
-In order to do this:
+In order to do this, in Excel:

-1. Open Excel.
 1. Open "Developer" tab.
-1. Click on "Visual Basic"
+1. Click on "Visual Basic".
 1. On the left pane, navigate to element displayed on the following screenshot and double-click on it:

 ![Open "ExcelDarkThemeFixModule"](https://user-images.githubusercontent.com/34414488/90905218-8ad6de80-e3d8-11ea-8369-9ebb11ffafca.png)

-Follow the described instructions.
+You'll see some code.
+Don't freak you, just follow the instructions in it.
 Read everything **carefully**!

-After you've done, press `Ctrl+S` and restart Excel.
+When you're done, press `Ctrl+S` and restart Excel.

 # FAQ